PaulvonRedmont/Automatic-MLA-Formatter/README.md

 It will ask for basic information about the document/item you are citing, and it will automatically format it for you in MLA style.

+All you have to do is just download the file and run it!
+It's simple!

 GETTING STARTED (ONLY FOR OLDER VERSIONS OF THE AUTOMATIC MLA FORMATTER 1.0-1.2)